JordanMajd/Electronic_Life/README.md

 ## Implement

 Implement the following objects.
 They already have files created for them in the `scr/entities` directory.
+The `Entity` `Wall` might be a decent example of how to inherit and override `Entity`.

-You may use either design pattern:
+You may use either design pattern to implement the `Entities`:

 - `prototypical inheritance` with `Object Prototypes`
 - `loose inheritance` with `Closure Constructors`